Car-Rental App Turo Appears to Stall in 1st Circuit Appeal

 Sophia Cope, a senior staff attorney at the Electronic Frontier Foundation, said efforts to distinguish user content from facilitating transactions based on that content amount to “judicial gymnastics.”

-Cope believes that eroding section 230 will cause many valid websites to shut down or curtail operations.
+Cope believes that eroding Section 230 will cause many valid websites to shut down or curtail operations.

-“More liability means more censorship,” she said, noting that Craigslist shut down its entire personals section rather than risk being sued over a few illegal ads after Congress amended section 230 in 2018 to crack down on sex trafficking.
+“More liability means more censorship,” she said, noting that Craigslist shut down its entire personals section rather than risk being sued over a few illegal ads after Congress amended Section 230 in 2018 to crack down on sex trafficking.
 “That affected thousands and thousands of legitimate users,” she said, “and it didn’t stop sex trafficking; it just drove it underground and made it harder to track.”

 Section 230 has come under increasing criticism lately in part because of claims that it shields child pornography, terrorism and hate speech.
 Many Democrats complain that the law encourages deliberate right-wing political misinformation, and many Republicans are upset that it allows social media sites to censor posts based on their political viewpoint.

-Goldman said that he expects a “tsunami” of section 230 reform bills once the new Congress convenes.
+Goldman said that he expects a “tsunami” of Section 230 reform bills once the new Congress convenes.